XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01.md

                                (A)
     Legend:
          * SDP1 and SPD2 (N3 Address)
-         === MPLS tunnel between SDP1 and SDP2
+         === tunnel between SDP1 and SDP2 (MPLS or SR-MPLS)
 ~~~
-{: #Figure10 title="MPLS label based IETF Network Slice Mapping"}
+{: #Figure16 title=" MPLS label or SR-MPLS SID based IETF Network Slice Mapping"}

 ### Mapping based on SRv6 SID
- This section describes an optional solution for mapping the 3GPP E2E
+ This section describes a solution for mapping the 5G  E2E
  network slice traffic to IETF network slices based on SRv6 SIDs.
- This solution is similar to the mapping based on MPLS label but for
+ This solution is similar to the mapping based on MPLS label or SR-MPLS SID but using
- IPv6 networks.
+ SRv6 tunnels.
 As shown in {{Figure11}}, the SRv6 SIDs is added by CU
  or UPF to the data path traffic between SDP1 and SPD2.
 The SRv6 SIDs
  can be used by the provider edge (PE) nodes to infer the
  identification of the 5G E2E network slices and map the traffic to